Monday, October 2News That Matters

 Are you spending a lot of time online searching for gamefowls for sale near you?
 Are you looking to enter the game of fighting roosters?
 Continue reading.

-The Coronavirus pandemic slowed down the cockfighting tradition in the Philippines but “online sabong” brought the sport into the spotlight again, and it’s only getting stronger.
-Although physical cockfighting is illegal due to social distancing guidelines, the supply of fighting cocks and gamefowls once again is in shortage and could be in trouble in the next few months if the online sabong continues to flourish.
+The Coronavirus pandemic slowed down the cockfighting tradition in the Philippines, but “online sabong” brought the sport into the spotlight again, and it’s only getting stronger.
+Although physical cockfighting is illegal due to social distancing guidelines, the supply of fighting cocks and gamefowls once again is in shortage.
+It could be in trouble in the next few months if the online sabong continues to flourish.
 (Update: The legality of Online Sabong has been discontinued due to the massive addiction of many Filipinos affecting many families.

-Although many cockpit workers lost their jobs, many are also benefiting from online sabong, especially betting agents.
-But even though people can only watch and place their bets online, many are still looking to buy gamefowls and want to have entries into the real cockfights that are being televised online.
+Although many cockpit workers lost their jobs, many also benefit from online sabong, especially betting agents.
+But even though people can only watch and place their bets online, many are still looking to buy gamefowls and want to have entries into the real cockfights being televised online.

-The majority of countries around the world totally banned cockfighting but there are at least 15 countries that allow cockfighting at different levels.
-These countries are Mexico, the Philippines, Madagascar, Vietnam, Malaysia, Pakistan, Puerto Rico, Colombia, Cuba, Dominican Republic, Haiti, Honduras, Panama, and Peru.
-Although cockfighting is totally banned in the United States, many are still doing it secretly.
+Although most countries around the world ban cockfighting, at least 15 countries allow it at different levels.
+These countries are Mexico, the Philippines, Madagascar, Vietnam, Malaysia, Pakistan, Puerto Rico, Colombia, Cuba, the Dominican Republic, Haiti, Honduras, Panama, and Peru.
+Although cockfighting is banned in the United States, many are still doing it secretly.

-It could be difficult in other countries but in the Philippines and other countries where cockfighting is legal, the show must go on.
-So, if you are from another country or new to the game of cockfighting and want to buy a gamefowl, all you have to do is to visit any of the following lists of gamefowl breeders:
+It could be difficult in other countries, but the show must go on in the Philippines and other countries where cockfighting is legal.
+So, if you are from another country or new to the game of cockfighting and want to buy a gamefowl, all you have to do is visit any of the following lists of gamefowl breeders:

 Lists of gamefarms and gamefowl breeders in Bacolod and Negros Island